IBM/SalesEnablement-VMware-L3/docs/Dedicated/Provisioning.md

 37. Click the **Transformation and modernization of VMware applications** pull-down menu again.
 38. Click the **Management tools** pull-down menu.

-The vRealize Operations and vRealize Log Insight service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools.
+The vRealize Operations and vRealize Log Insight services deploy the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools.
 These tools help clients operate and monitor the performance, health, and capacity of their IBM-hosted, dedicated VMware environment.
 The service also includes vRLI to help troubleshoot issues by using log files more quickly.
 Learn more about VMware vRealize Operations and Log Insight <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview" target="_blank">here</a>.

 39. Click the **Management tools** pull-down menu again.
 40. Click the **I understand that the account listed below will be charged for infrastructure** checkbox.